-Daniel Berman, who occasionally contributes to the Atlantic Sentinel, poses an interesting question at his blog, The Restless Realist: Why not break up Bosnia?
+Daniel Berman, who occasionally writes for the Atlantic Sentinel, poses an interesting question at his blog, The Restless Realist: Why not break up Bosnia?

 The current situation seems untenable.
 Bosnia is divided in two: an autonomous Republika Srpska for the (mostly Orthodox Christian) ethnic Serbs and the Federation of Bosnia and Herzegovina for the (Muslim) Bosniaks and (Catholic) Bosnian Croats.